calvinc903/calvinc903/README.md

 ## About Me! 👋
-Georgia Institute of Technology May 2027 🐝
+Georgia Institute of Technology 🐝
 Major: Computer Science 💻

 <!--